nennigb/FindZerosm/README.md

 `K = FindZerosm(R,N,fhandle)`
 Where `N` is the number of integration points (500 is a good start) and `fhandle` is the anonymous function of which the root are sought.

+## Installation
+Just download or clone the project.
+Eventually unzip the file and add the folder to matlab path